Dhana10/Facial-Expression/README.md

 Facial expression for emotion detection has always been an easy task for humans, but achieving the same task with a computer algorithm is quite challenging.
 With the recent advancement in computer vision and machine learning, it is possible to detect emotions from images.

+Make Sure you download fer2013 dataset from kaggle

  This project consists two parts  first training part and testing part,reqired files also provided here.

   Make sure you run train.py first.Later run test.py.